ckchaudhary/frontpage-buddy/readme.txt

 ### Usage of 3rd party or external services

+Some of the widgets use external APIs and/or services which may track your website visitor's data and may add cookies on their devices.
+Please update your privacy and cookie policies accordingly.
+It befalls on you ( the website administrator ) to collect opt-in consent beforehand.
-Some of the widgets use third party API and/or services to fetch and show data.
-Those services can collect data from your website.
-Please review and do not enable any such widget if deemed necessary( all widgets are disabled by default ).
+Please review and do not enable any such widget if deemed necessary.
 Below are the details of those:

 **Facebook API:** The 'Facebook Page' widget makes use of an external API to fetch and show a Facebook profile preview.
 It loads a javascript file from  [https://connect.facebook.net/en_US/sdk.js](https://connect.facebook.net/en_US/sdk.js).
 Please check the policy at [http://developers.facebook.com/policy/](http://developers.facebook.com/policy/) and ascertain what kind of information is sent to third party servers, if any.
 If you have concerns, you should keep this widget disabled.

 **Instagram API:** The 'Instagram Profile' widget makes use of an external API to fetch and show an Instagram profile preview.
-It loads a javascript file from
+It loads a javascript file from [https://www.instagram.com/embed.js](https://www.instagram.com/embed.js).
-[https://www.instagram.com/embed.js](https://www.instagram.com/embed.js).
 Please check the policy at [http://developers.facebook.com/policy/](http://developers.facebook.com/policy/) and ascertain what kind of information is sent to third party servers, if any.
 If you have concerns, you should keep this widget disabled.

 **Twitter Widget API:** The 'Twitter Profile Feed' widget makes use of an external API to fetch and show a Twitter/X profile feed.
 It loads a javascript file from  [https://platform.twitter.com/widgets.js](https://platform.twitter.com/widgets.js).
 Please check the policy at [https://developer.x.com/en/more/developer-terms/agreement-and-policy](https://developer.x.com/en/more/developer-terms/agreement-and-policy) and ascertain what kind of information is sent to third party servers, if any.
 If you have concerns, you should keep this widget disabled.